 The movie manages to capture exactly what the Day of the Dead is all about- remembering beloved family members and carrying on their memory across generations.

-But we all know the problems with family.
+Now, we all know the problems with family.
 You don’t choose it, you’re born into it.
-A family might be dysfunctional, it might be suffocating, it might not support all your wildest dreams.
+A family can be dysfunctional, it can be suffocating, it might not support all your wildest dreams.
 Families can sometimes drive you crazy.

 In spite of everything, in the end your family is important because they are your roots.
 They hold you tight during the storm and give you a place to stand on and grow.
 And most importantly, a family loves you.